 My husband surprised me today with a bubble bath, dinner then a massage.
 I have to say that I appreciate your blog on non sexual massage.
 It really does help to relax women. ;) I plan on finding out more on massage so he and I can be generous in this area of relaxation.
 Thanks again!

 Massage: a wonderful way to receive touch.
 In order for massage to work with a woman who has trouble with sex, it must be TOTALLY NON-SEXUAL!!
 It may take several times for her to relax and believe it’s not just a “trick” to get sex, but perseverance should win out.

 Non-sexual massage really helped us.
 It gave my bride the touch she needed in a safe way.
 It demonstrated my sacrificial love (she knew how turned on I got, but I never pursued it).
-It taught her that not all men were molesters (got it into her heart) and it taught her to receive and enjoy touch.
+It taught her not all men were molesters (got it into her heart) and it taught her to receive and enjoy touch.
 It also taught me how to give without seeking anything in return, and how to put her needs first in a very real way.

-Is this really something that most women would enjoy?
+Is this really something most women would enjoy?
 For several years I gave peppermint oil and instructions to grooms at our church.
 One young newlywed wife said to us as we left church one Sunday, “I can smell peppermint this afternoon!”
 At least one other couple gave a knowing smile.

-Oil: Always test any massage oil to make sure there is no allergic reaction – apply a small amount to a sensitive area like the inside of the upper arm or the breast and wait a day..
+Oil: Always test any massage oil to make sure there is no allergic reaction – apply a small amount to a sensitive area like the inside of the upper arm or the breast and wait a day.
 With plant oils there will be no allergic reaction unless you or your spouse is allergic to the plant.
 If you are allergic to peanuts, don’t use peanut oil, etc..
 Store bought oils are likely to have additives and preservatives, so they may be more prone to cause a rash.
-Sunflower oil is said to be almost allergy proof, so try that if you are unsure or have a problem.
+Sunflower oil is said to be almost allergy proof, so try it if you are unsure or have a problem.

 Most of what you can buy is not very good; so you might want to make your own.
 I like 40% walnut oil and 60% safflower oil as a base, but any edible oil will work.
 You could use straight cooking oil just fine, but a nice blend feels better for both giver and receiver, and the scent adds a nice touch.
 You can play with the mix; some oils have more “drag” than others do.
 I’ve seen sweet almond, grape seed, sesame, soy, and sunflower oil mentioned by those who give massages.
 An almond and sesame mix seems to be fairly popular with masseuses – it’s light, glides easy, and washed off easily.
 You can use vitamin E oil to thicken the mixture, it won’t take much, or olive oil, it will take more than the E.

 Add a small amount of scented oil – you want essential oil, not extract.
-The essential oil goes a long way since you will use 1 to 3 parts essential oil to 100 parts of base.
+Essential oil goes a long way since you will use 1 to 3 parts essential oil to 100 parts of base.
 Peppermint, which has a cooling feeling and tends to make one more alert, is exceptionally strong, so use just 1% with peppermint.
-Sandalwood is great for calming someone, and can be mixed more strongly as it’s fairly subtle.
+Sandalwood is great for calming someone, and can be mixed more strongly as it’s rather subtle.
 A variety of essential oils are now available in many drug stores and some grocery stores.
 Store oil in the fridge, and float a small squeeze bottle of it in hot water to warm it for use.